CEP-Comwell/proxmox_addons/README.md

 - Designed for Proxmox 8.x
 - Persistent DPI bridge and veth setup using `/etc/network/interfaces.d/edgesec.conf`
 - Automated cleanup of both mirroring rules and DPI bridge configuration
+- Idempotent and safe: checks for existing rules and interface conflicts before applying or removing them
+- Provides feedback on remaining tc filters and interface status after setup and cleanup

 ---